• Skip to primary navigation

 It's a savory pastry with a creamy custard filling.

-Eggs, cream, cheese, and various ingredients like vegetables, meat, or seafood make up this delightful creation.
+Eggs, cream, cheese, and various ingredients like vegetables, meat, or seafood make up this pleasant creation.

 It's usually baked in a pie crust until golden and served hot or cold.